IwannabeRealnerD/nextjs-starter-kit/project/setting_description/build.md

 ## 1. Ignore type check and ESLint check druin build

-- In the project, type checks and ESLint checks are intentionally ignored during the build process to improve performance.
+- In the project, type checks and ESLint checks are intentionally ignored during the build process to improve build performance.
 - This is achieved by setting `ignoreDuringBuilds` to true in the `next.config.js` file.

 ```javascript